-The family unit is quickly crumbling in our culture as feminism and liberalism replace God’s blessed design for marriage and parenting relationships.
+The family unit is quickly crumbling in our culture as feminism and liberalism replace God’s blessed purpose for marriage and parenting relationships.
 Such divergence from the Lord’s design is leading to immeasurable heartbreak in and out of the Church.

 Pray that believers would have the courage and conviction to share the Gospel in every community.
 Petition the Lord to raise up another redeemed generation to preserve the church, particularly among today’s youth.

 A major portion of Jesus’s prayer before the cross was concerning unity amongst believers (see John 17), without compromising biblical truth.

 Pray that believers across borders, church groups, denominations, ethnicities, etc. would unite in love under the true Gospel and God’s Word.
 Racism and cultural bias sadly still exist in many churches.
 Ask the Lord to stir up repentant and humble hearts, that the church may follow God’s commands to love one another and to value every person made in His image.

 This is just a start to what we can bring to the Lord regarding His beloved people.
 I hope it expands your view of what prayer can be!